Biden vows decisive response if Russia attacks Ukraine | DW | 12.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Russian president Vladimir Putin spoke directly with US President Joe Biden, in the latest attempt to diffuse tensions.
-The call come as more and more governments tell their citizens to leave Ukraine.
+The call comes as more and more governments tell their citizens to leave Ukraine.

 US President Joe Biden and Russian President Vladimir Putin spoke Saturday, as tensions over Ukraine reached a fever pitch following remarks by Washington that a Russian invasion was imminent.